You may want to use the church video, "The Works and Designs of God" from "Teachings from the Doctrine and Covenants.

 The next morning he went out to spread plaster on his fields, a common soil treatment of the day.
 He had left the plaster in heaps near the house, but now it was gone.
 He ran to his sister and asked what had happened to it.
 She was surprised and said, "Wasn't it all sown yesterday?"

 "'Not to my knowledge,' answered David.
 'I'm astonished at that,' replied his sister, 'for the children came to me in the forenoon, and begged of me to go out and see the men sow plaster in the field, saying, that they never saw anybody sow plaster so fast in their lives.
-I accordingly went, and saw three men at work in the field, as the children had said but supposing that you had hired some help, on account of your hurry, I went immediately into the house, and gave the subject no further attention.'"
-(Smith, History of Joseph Smith, p.
-136-37)
+I accordingly went, and saw three men at work in the field, as the children had said but supposing that you had hired some help, on account of your hurry, I went immediately into the house, and gave the subject no further attention'" (Smith, 136-37).

 Needless to say, David Whitmer immediately took the two-day trip to Pennsylvania to bring Joseph and Oliver back with him.
-(This story, as well as the following story, is also printed in the August 1979 Ensign: "The Whitmers: A Family That Nourished the Church")
+(This story, as well as the following story, is also printed in Richard Lloyd Anderson, "The Whitmers: A Family That Nourished the Church," Ensign, August 1979).

 THE FOURTH WITNESS